dhcai21/HaploDMF/README.md

 `-a  | --abundance `

 This parameter is to filter low-abundance haplotype from the output file.
 If you use "-a 0.05", then the output file will only contain haplotypes with abundance >= 0.05 (i.e., 5%).
+The default setting will keep all the haplotypes in the file.
+And the output file contains information including number of reads, depth, abundance for each haplotype.

 ## Run HaploDMF on tested data